 The economic worth of a sports celebrity’s image is the basis of any commercialization activities connected with such image.
 The higher the value of the sports celebrity image, the higher the revenue associated with the particular image.

-Seminars on International Sports Image Rights Issues
+Seminars & Educational Programs on Sports Image Rights/NIL Issues

-We also undertake, on an ad hoc basis, the design, preparation and delivery of bespoke image rights seminars which cater to the specific needs of particular audiences, such as sports agents, or sports club officials and employees and so forth.
+We also undertake, on an ad hoc basis, the design, preparation and delivery of bespoke image rights/NIL seminars which cater to the specific needs of particular audiences, such as sports agents, or sports club officials and employees and so forth.